antoniogioiacom/wire/README.md

 ### what is wire

+wire is a command line network manager that:
+- keeps tight control of wireless interface(s) and relative connections
+- makes sure are properly configured and tweaked
+- automatically restore connectivity if something goes wrong
+- never stops to check the state of the interface and of the connection until you stop it
+- can automatically scan for any network or only a specific one
+- shows on screen connection status, constantly updated
-wire is a bash script that can automatically restore a wireless internet connection if something goes wrong and never stops to check connectivity until you stop it. connection activity can be saved on log file.
+- connection activity can be saved on a log file

-it's based on `ip`, `iw`, `wpasupplicant`, `ifconfig`, `dhclient`, `ping` and `rfkill`, all available by default on most linux ditributions.

-tested on linux debian >7 with a single or more wireless devices connected.
+it's based on `iw` and `wpasupplicant` and connects to the networks available in the wpasupplicant configuration file, check the "how to install" section below to know more.

 you can start wire including `interface` (example: wlan0) and `ssid` (example: myhomewifi) in the command:
 - `sudo wire wlan0 myhomewifi`